ETH-DISCO/advx-bench/docs/0-model-selection.md

 ## 2.3. seg

 > none of these models are capable of semantic querying (ie. "segment a cat") which renders them useless for our purposes.
 >
-> i couldn't find any alternatives so i decided to leave segmentation models out of this project.
+> i couldn't find any alternatives.
+>
+> i decided to exclude them from the benchmark.

 sam vit @ 2023: